Muhajir (Pakistan): History

-The Muslims launched the movement under the banner of the All India Muslim League and Delhi was its main centre.
-The headquarters of the All India Muslim League (the founding party of Pakistan) was based, since its creation in 1906, in Dhaka (present-day Bangladesh).
-The Muslim League won 90 percent of reserved Muslim seats in the 1946 elections and its demand for the creation of Pakistan received overwhelming popular support among Indian Muslims, especially in those provinces of British India such as U.P. where Muslims were a minority.
-On 14 August 1947, the muhajir led Pakistan movement succeeded in creating an independent state for Indian Muslims under the banner of Pakistan.

-Migration

-The Partition of India was the largest migration in human history.
-Many Muslims migrating from India to Pakistan were killed by Hindus and Sikhs, while many Hindus and Sikhs were killed by Muslims.
+The Partition of India caused the largest migration in human history.
+Many Muslims in parts of present-day India were persecuted by Hindus and Sikhs, while many Hindus and Sikhs in present-day Pakistan were persecuted by Muslims.
 After the independence of Pakistan, a significant number of Muslims emigrated or were out-migrated from the territory that became the Dominion of India and later the Republic of India.
 In the aftermath of partition, a huge population exchange occurred between the two newly formed states.
 In the riots which preceded the partition, between 200,000 and 2,000,000 people were killed in the retributive genocide.
 UNHCR estimates 14 million Hindus, Sikhs, and Muslims were displaced during the partition; it was the largest mass migration in human history.